Otti warns against employment racketeering in Abia – The Sun Nigeria

 “For example, those in charge of the Abia State Universal Basic Education Board (ASUBEB) in the state are directly involved in the fake recruitment which saw dozens of people troop in and out of ASUBEC on March 28, 2023 with the false assumption that they have been employed.

-Otti called on all those involved in the illegality, especially civil servants in the Abia state Civil Service who are directly or indirectly involved in the crime to back out of it, as well as called on government to rise to the occasion.
+Otti called on all those involved in the illegality, especially workers in Abia State Civil Service, to back out of it.

+However, Governor Okezie Ikpeazu has denied knowledge of such racketeering, insisting that if agency of government employed any Abian, it did so within the ambits of the law.

-However, in a release by his Chief Press Secretary, Onyebuchi Ememanka, Ikpeazu said he was not aware of any form of employment racketeering in the State Public Service,
+His Chief Press Secretary, Onyebuchi Ememanka, quoted the governor as saying he was not aware of any form of employment racketeering in the state public service.